dmyerscough/salteval/README.md

     - name: /var/run/mysql.sock
 ```

-Check to see if the object is a block device
+Check to see if an object is a block device

 ```yaml
 testing_block_device: